Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: NUMERICAL RESULTS

 First, we would like to verify that the parameters except $s_1$ and $s_2$ have little effect on numerical results.
-In our simulations, the value of $s_1$ is determined by the diffusion coefficient, while the $s_2$ is given by Eq. (\ref{eq51}).
-We measured the GREs of the problem under different values of $s_3$, and presented the results in Table \ref{Tab_Exp1_11}.
-As shown in this table, for the fixed $s_1$ and $N$, the relaxation parameter $s_3$ has little influence on GREs.
+In our simulations, the value of $s_1$ is determined by the diffusion coefficient, while $s_2$ is given by Eq. (\ref{eq48}).
+We measured the GREs of the problem under different values of $s_3$, and present the results in Table \ref{Tab_Exp1_11} and Table \ref{Tab_Exp1_12}.
+As shown in these table, for the fixed $s_1$ and $N$, the relaxation parameter $s_3$ has little influence on GREs.
 For this reason, except $s_1$ and $s_2$, the other parameters in $\textbf{S}$ are set to be 1.0 in the following simulations.
+In general, the GRE decreases with the increase of grid number $N$, and as we shown in Table \ref{Tab_Exp1_11} the GRE increases for the accumulation of mechanical errors when the grid number $N$ increases.